fatboystring/Wagtail-MVC/README.md

 ## Support

-Currently tested against wagtail1.7, wagtail1.6 and wagtail1.5 but this package is likely to work with older versions of wagtail without any problems.
+Currently tested against wagtail1.8, wagtail1.7, wagtail1.6 and wagtail1.5 but this package is likely to work with older versions of wagtail without any problems.

 # Change Log

  - 0.1.0: Initial creation of the wagtail_mvc app
+ - 0.2.0: Test against wagtail 1.8